 Using an eraser, erase all the guidelines and clean up the sketch.
 Here is the complete outline of our turtle drawing.

-Step 8 – Colour
+Step 8 – Colour in the turtle

 Colouring is optional, as always, but helps your drawing to stand out.